-Hang glider pilot Gary Dear (who works in broadcast media) and his then girl-friend spent the day helping out with this flight.
+Hang glider pilot Gary D (who works in broadcast media) and his then girl-friend spent the day helping out with this flight.
 Conditions were trying: A small weather front passed through while I rigged the glider.
 Then the rain stopped, the sun came out, and the strong wind abated for just long enough for me to launch from a low hill.

 Afterwards, cameraman and producer Nick Holt chatted with the farmer there, who remembered the 1975 British Hang Gliding Championships held on those same slopes.
 That was the only other occasion on which I have flown this site.
-(Paint it black—my overview of the movie Sky Riders, 1976, describes some adventures of the Americans who also attended that competition.)

 In contrast to younger girls, who are fascinated by the big dolls, the farmer’s two teenage daughters ignored Virginia.